Threshold of twilight

 Royal College of Art, 22 January 2019

 According to Jung, the alchemical process of the philosopher’s stone that led to gold was the unconscious projection of an instance of spiritual and therefore psychological transformation.
-After the acquisitions of the Depth Psychology we can therefore reread and reinterpret the phenomenology of the sacred in a different way.
-This content is not exclusively about religion, but comes from the Psyche trying to project its hidden content into an external sensitive space.

 Rome, 21 June 2018